reserve-protocol/reserve-index-dtf/README.md

 ##### Auction pricing

-There are broadly 3 ways to parametrize `[startPrice, endPrice]`, as the TRADE_PROPOSER:
+There are broadly 3 ways to parametrize `[startPrice, endPrice]`, as the `TRADE_PROPOSER`:

-1. can provide `[0, 0]` to _fully_ defer to the price curator for pricing.
+1. Can provide `[0, 0]` to _fully_ defer to the price curator for pricing.
 In this mode the auction CANNOT be opened permissionlessly.
 Loss can arise either due to the price curator setting `startPrice` too low, or due to precision issues from traversing too large a range.
-2. can provide `[startPrice, 0]` to defer to the price curator for _just_ the `endPrice`.
+2. Can provide `[startPrice, 0]` to defer to the price curator for _just_ the `endPrice`.
 In this mode the auction CANNOT be opened permissionlessly.
 Loss can arise due solely to precision issues only.
-3. can provide `[startPrice, endPrice]` to defer to the price curator for the `startPrice`.
+3. Can provide `[startPrice, endPrice]` to defer to the price curator for the `startPrice`.
 In this mode the auction CAN be opened permissionlessly, after a delay.
 Loss is minimal.

-The PRICE_CURATOR can choose to raise `startPrice` within a limit of 100x, and `endPrice` by any amount.
+The `PRICE_CURATOR` can choose to raise `startPrice` within a limit of 100x, and `endPrice` by any amount.
 They cannot lower either value.

 ##### Auction pricing